 Please Note: Any disclosure made must also be reported to the Assessment Administrator on vpusupport@liverpool.ac.uk at the start of your module so that any individual support outlined in your plan (e.g. additional time allowances etc.) can be put into place for you as soon as possible.

 PROCEDURES

-Procedure for Handling Requests for Extensions
+Procedure for Handling Requests for Exemption from Late Penalties

 See section 6.
 Of the Code of Practice on Assessment